 Steph Fonteyn is a self-taught British painter.
-Her art captures popular culture and confronts us with social and environmental issues through vibrant colors, free-flowing rhythms, and energetic brush work.
+Her art captures popular culture, including cityscapes, automobiles, legendary portraits, icons, and places, through vibrant colors, free-flowing rhythms, and criss-crossing brush work.

 Steph started exhibiting her paintings in 2005 at Switzerland’s DuPont International.
 Following her success there, Espace Diamono, Metris Gallery and En Beauregard Gallery featured her “Jazz Colors” series of paintings during the 2010 and 2011 Montreux Jazz Festival respectively.
 The evocative acrylics depict iconic singers and musicians, such as Billie Holiday, Ella Fitzgerald, and Miles Davis, using lively colors.
 The series’ success led to further exhibitions of Steph’s work throughout Switzerland, as well as appearances on Swiss radio and TV, and features in magazines and journals.
 Most notably, she was invited to share her love of art on World Radio Switzerland as a resident art journalist.

 Between 2012 and 2013, Steph explored art’s unifying abilities with her “100 Faces Project.”
 The Cité du Temps in Geneva displayed the series of 100 acrylic portraits as an interactive mosaic, inviting guests to create a story by linking the portraits with colored strings, indicating relationships such as family, friend, and colleague.
 Since completing the project, other galleries in Switzerland, as well as galleries in France, Miami and New York, have featured Steph’s other paintings in solo and group exhibits.